tuchk4/forgekit/docs/theme.md

 });
 ```

-**What is the ThemeProp?**
+### What is the ThemeProp?

-It is same as *PropTypes.shape* but there is the static attribute that contains all defined attributes.
+*ThemeProp* is same as *PropTypes.shape* but with attribute that contains all defined keys.
 Forgekit needs it for theme merging.

-*PropTypes.shape* cannot be used because it is a bound function and there are no access to defined shape attributes.
+*PropTypes.shape* cannot be used directly because it is a bound function and there are no access to defined shape attributes.

-I have created  [feature request at React repository](https://github.com/facebook/react/issues/8310) to fill name attribute for all *propTypes*.
-If it is approved - *ThemeProp* could be removed.

 ```js
 const ThemeProp = theme => {